This policy has been developed in the interest of system and data security and establishes rules for allowing servers to access the Internet.

 - Provide a current list of contacts (with emergency phone numbers) that can be reached in critical situations during non-business hours.

-For servers containing University mission critical or protected information, having an approved SSL certificate installed is required, and it is recommended the server be physically located in the information technology machine room in the University Computing Center.
+For servers containing University mission critical or protected information, having an approved SSL certificate, no self-signed certs, installed is required.
+Self-signed certificates must be removed from the server.
+It is recommended the server be physically located in the information technology machine room in the University Computing Center.

 Unrestricted servers could pose serious security threats to WMUnet.
 The implementation of a server registration policy is intended to minimize the security risk and data exposure while continuing to provide needed, uninterrupted access.